 are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-Taxonomy-aligned activities are expressed as a share of: -turnover reflecting the share of revenue from green activities of investee companies companies, e.g. for a transition to a green economy.

-- capital expenditure (CapEx) showing the green investments made by investee operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of: -turnover reflecting the share of revenue from green activities of investee companies - capital expenditure expenditure (OpEx) reflecting green operational activities of investee companies.